LMH Health experiencing telephone issues | Learn More

 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Weight-Loss Surgery
+Home > Be Healthy > Health Library > Weight-Loss (Bariatric) Surgery

 Having weight-loss surgery is a big step.
 After surgery, you'll need to make new, lifelong changes in how you eat and drink.

 Depending on the type of surgery, most people lose at least a third of their extra weight after surgery.
 Some people lose almost all of their extra weight.
 Weight loss varies with the type of surgery.
-It also depends on how closely people follow their doctor's recommendations for lifestyle changes, check-up appointments, and counseling.
+It also depends on how closely people follow their doctor's advice for lifestyle changes, checkups, and counseling.

 Talk to your doctor to understand all of your risks.
-Here are some of the most common or serious risks for each of the weight-loss surgeries.
+Here are some of the most common or serious risks for each type of weight-loss surgery:

 Current as of: